-Q. When I hire you to write or rewrite a script, is there some kind of an agreement or contract?
+Q. How do I hire you to write or rewrite a script -- is there some kind of an agreement or contract?

 Yes - All of my work is conducted under a "works made for hire" agreement, which means it's like an employee-employer relationship; basically, whoever hires me is the copyright owner of all my writing/editing/creative work on the project.